Pranjal001/DLassignment3/README.md

 You can also use -help to view list of possible arguments/parameters.

-NOTE : To use wandb please make sure to install wandb and complete wandb login to avoid any wandb related errors
+NOTE_1 : To use wandb please make sure to install wandb and complete wandb login to avoid any wandb related errors

 ```
 !pip install wandb